darkorsa/cordo/README.md

 php queue-worker &
 ```

-To better understand how to deal with events check [Backoffice Users](https://github.com/darkorsa/cordo-bundle-backoffice) module and see how welcome message is being sent for newly created users.
+To better understand how to deal with events check [Users Bundle](https://github.com/darkorsa/cordo-bundle-users) module and see how welcome message is being sent for newly created users.

 > **Note**: if you'd like to use the *Redis driver* for queues make sure that you have Redis extension for PHP installed.
 You can install it from [PECL](https://pecl.php.net/) repository: